ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ems-esp/README.md

 The web-api calls toward/from the km200 gateway is encrypted.
 For the en-/decryption there are two passords needed:

 * the gateway password on an label on the gateway in the form: xxxx-xxxx-xxxx-xxxx (case sensitive)
-* the private password set by using the Buderus **MyDevice** App (do not use myBuderus / EasyCom or similar cloud based apps !)
+* the private password is set by using the Buderus **MyDevice** App (do not use myBuderus / EasyCom or similar cloud based apps !)
+* without private password (if MyDevice APp doesn't work) the km200 adapter part does not work !!!

 The fields to be used for the bosch gateway could also be defined by polling the km200-structure (*) or the respective csv-file within the adapter instance parameters.
 For 1st adapter start it is recommended to use a "*" to select all km200 data-fields.